 We usually recommend the hot bath or shower because taking one at night can help calm you down for a better night’s rest.

 Try Not to Snack

 Of course, you still have to eat.
-When we say to avoid chewing we mean chewing on things like snacks, gum, or other candies.
+However, it is best to avoid chewing on things like snacks, gum, or other candies.
 Foods like steak, popcorn, and other extremely chewy things also might exhaust your jaw and hurt your teeth if you’ve been suffering from bruxism at night.

-You don’t have to cut these foods out of your diet forever, but until you’re able to get back on a normal sleeping routine you might want to avoid them.
-Cutting them out won’t instantly cure you of bruxism, but it will help your jaw relax during the day, which can keep it from agitation at night.
+You don’t have to cut these foods out of your diet forever, but until you’re able to get back to a normal sleeping routine you might want to avoid them.
+Cutting them out won’t instantly cure you of bruxism, but it will help your jaw relax during the day, which can keep it from becoming agitated at night.

 Pick up an Extracurricular Activity

 If you didn’t know, healthy exercise and hobbies can help alleviate stress.
 Because most bruxism is caused by stress, this tip is very helpful.As your Grand Rapids family dental group, we want to encourage extracurricular activities.
 Fitting an exercise routine into your day for at least 15-30 minutes can work wonders for your mental (and physical) health.